-I currently work for an organization called Gun Free SA with aims to make South Africa safer by reducing gun violence.
-This work is important to me because by being on the ground, I get to see the lived reality of marginalized South Africans which is something I feel a lot of privileged people don’t fully acknowledge.
+She currently works for an organization called Gun Free SA which aims to make South Africa safer by reducing gun violence.
+This work is important to her because by being on the ground, she gets to see the lived reality of marginalized South Africans which is something she feels a lot of privileged people don’t fully acknowledge.

 The NGO sector has played a big role in shaping her into the young lady she is today and so she aims to encourage young people to jump at any opportunity they get.
 In a few years’ time she hopes to become a big deal in the broadcasting space and to have started her own NGO.